bran2miz/project-agreement/README.md

 Your team should agree on a process for handing disagreements, should they arise.
 It is better to have a plan in place ahead of time so you can all refer back to it when necessary.

-Describe at least:

 ### What will be your group’s process to resolve conflict, when it arises?

-Talk to each other directly and try to resolve the conflict.
+- Talk to each other directly and try to resolve the conflict.
 If we face difficulty in resolving then discuss it with TA or instructor.

 ### What will your team do if one person is taking over the project and not letting the other members contribute?

-Providing feedback is a must.
+- Providing feedback is a must.
 I would say if anyone feels like one person's voice is coming out more than anyone else, to allow for fearless feedback.
 A lot of companies do a thing called a daily stand up.
 This is a space for general conversation of what needs to get done and allows people to have a platform to voice concerns.

 ### How will you approach each other and the challenges of the project knowing that it is impossible for all members to be at the exact same place in understanding and skill level?

-We think the importance of stand-ups at the start of each meeting will be a vital part of getting every member of our group to at least be somewhat on the same page.
+- We think the importance of stand-ups at the start of each meeting will be a vital part of getting every member of our group to at least be somewhat on the same page.
 Comprehension of concepts vary amongst us all, so we will ask each other how we are doing in terms of our progress in the project.

 ### How will you raise concerns to members who are not adequately contributing?

-Discuss the matter with the person and also switch driver navigator roles regularly.
+- Discuss the matter with the person and also switch driver navigator roles regularly.

 ### How and when will you escalate the conflict if your resolution attempts are unsuccessful?

-Beat them up.... jk.
+- Beat them up.... jk.
 We will come up with a comprehensive plan to bring it up to the TA/ Instructor to have a chat with this member to help with team dynamic.

 ## Communication Plan

 Before beginning to tackle the project, determine how your group will communicate with each other.
 This is not an individual effort.
 Make sure everyone feels comfortable with the identified methods of speaking up.

-Describe at least:

 ### What hours will you be available to communicate?

-Mon - Thu 6:30pm to 9:30pm, Sat 9:00am - 6:00pm and as much as needed if we all time.
+- Mon - Thu 6:30pm to 9:30pm, Sat 9:00am - 6:00pm and as much as needed if we all time.
 Mainly during class.
 We understand that because of our work/life schedule, hours of communication might vary.

 ### What platforms will you use to communicate (ie. Slack, phone …)?

-Slack will be the most efficient platform we will be using in terms of communicating with each other.
+- Slack will be the most efficient platform we will be using in terms of communicating with each other.

 ### How often will you take breaks?

-Every few hours or whenever needed.
+- Every few hours or whenever needed.

 ### What is your plan if you start to fall behind?

-Through stand-ups, if one of us falls behind, or feels like we are not understanding the concepts, we will express how we feel during that time.
+- Through stand-ups, if one of us falls behind, or feels like we are not understanding the concepts, we will express how we feel during that time.
 Other team members will also help out with that person's comprehension of difficult and challenging problems.

 ### How will you communicate after hours and on the weekend?

-Slack
+- Slack

 ### What is your strategy for ensuring everyone’s voice is heard?

-We will have morning stand-ups so that we plan our day and listen to any suggestions/concerns.
+- We will have morning stand-ups so that we plan our day and listen to any suggestions/concerns.
 We will create as safe as possible environment for everyone to feel comfortable and be themselves.

 ### How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?

-We will have morning stand-ups so that we plan our day and listen to any suggestions/concerns.
+- We will have morning stand-ups so that we plan our day and listen to any suggestions/concerns.
 We will create as safe as possible environment for everyone to feel comfortable and be themselves.

 ## Work Plan